slarti-b/ppoker/README.md

 # pPoker

 pPoker is an application for scrum teams to use for playing Planning Poker.
 It is primarily intended for the situation where not all the team members are physically in the same location and the meeting is being conducted electronically.
 It can still be used if you are all in the same location, but in that case you might be better off with old-fashioned playing cards!

-It is optimised for integration to [Jira].
+pPoker is optimised for integration to [Jira] although it can be used without Jira too.

 Multiple meetings can be hosted simultaneously, so multiple teams can use the app.
 However, each server can integrate against only one Jira installation.